Igalia/phpreport/docs/admin/ldap.rst

 configuration is a bit "hackish".
 In any case, if you want to go on you need to edit the file `config/config.php` as explained below.

+As a precondition, you will need an extra dependency in your system:

+* Debian: php5-ldap
+* Ubuntu/Fedora/RHEL: php-ldap

 First, locate the following block of lines and edit them according to your LDAP server settings::